-By introducing yourself prior to moving in and letting them know when the moving truck will be by and if there will be any intrusion on the street or their property, it will help to flourish a trusting relationship and alleviate any last minute problems on moving day.
+Try introducing yourself prior to moving in, and let them know about your move-in date and truck parking ahead of time.
+This will help to start a trusting relationship and alleviate any last minute parking problems on moving day.

 Who knows…if you’re lucky they may even offer to help you move in!

 Make a travel kit full of all your necessities for the move.

 It is essential to prepare a small moving day kit with some key components to ensure you are not left with having to unpack ten boxes to find your toothbrush.

 - basic toiletries

 - change of clothes